Recreation Park (Columbus)

-Recreation Park is the name of two different former baseball grounds located in Columbus, Ohio, USA.
+Recreation Park is the name of two different former baseball grounds located in Columbus, Ohio.

 Recreation Park I was located on the south side of Mound Street and the east side of Parsons Avenue.
 This was the home field for the Columbus Buckeyes of the American Association for the 1883 and 1884 seasons.
 The site is currently occupied by ramps for Interstate Highway 70.